Coastal-Wolf/PokemonTCGStats/README.md

 Step 2: Download the Project

-    Click here to download the project files (replace with your actual repo link)
+    download the project files by going to the green "code" tab, then clicking "Download Zip".

-    Save the ZIP file to your computer (Documents folder is good)
+    Save the ZIP file to your desktop folder

     Right-click the downloaded ZIP file and select "Extract All"